jgm/lunamark/README.markdown

 Lunamark currently fails four of the PHP Markdown tests:

-* `tests/PHP_Markdown/Quotes in attributes.test`:  Here the HTML is semantically
+  * `tests/PHP_Markdown/Quotes in attributes.test`: Here the HTML is
-  equivalent; using the `-t/--tidy` option to `bin/shtest` makes the test pass.
+    semantically equivalent; using the `-t/--tidy` option to `bin/shtest` makes the test pass.

-* `tests/PHP_Markdown/Email auto links.test`:  Here too the HTML is semantically equivalent; PHP markdown does entity obfuscation, and lunamark does not.
+  * `tests/PHP_Markdown/Email auto links.test`: Here too the HTML is
+    semantically equivalent; PHP markdown does entity obfuscation, and lunamark does not.
 This feature could be added easily enough, but the test would still fail, because the obfuscation involves randomness.
 Again, using the `-t/--tidy` option makes the test pass.

-* `tests/PHP_Markdown/Ins & del.test`:  This concerns the interaction between
+*   `tests/PHP_Markdown/Ins & del.test`:  PHP markdown renders

-  paragraphs and `<ins>` and `<del>` tags.
-Here lunamark produces bad HTML and needs to be fixed.
+        <ins>hello</ins>

+    as

+        <p><ins>hello</ins></p>

+    while lunamark renders it

+        <ins>hello</ins>

 *   `tests/PHP_Markdown/Emphasis.test`:  A bunch of corner cases with nested strong and emphasized text.
 These corner cases are left undecided by the markdown spec, so in my view the PHP test suite is not normative here;
     I think lunamark's behavior is perfectly reasonable, and I see no reason to change.

 # Authors